Roger Arliner Young: Career

-Ernest Everett Just invited Young to work with him during summers at the Marine Biological Laboratory in Woods Hole, Massachusetts beginning in 1927.
+Ernest Everett Just invited Young to work with him during summers at the Marine Biological Laboratory in Woods Hole, Massachusetts beginning in 1927, making Young the first Black woman to conduct research there.
 During their time in Woods Hole, Just and Young worked on researching the fertilization process in marine organisms, as well as the process of hydration and dehydration in living cells.
+While conducting research at the Woods Hole Marine Biological Laboratory, she presented research papers detailing her work there on three occasions, receiving additional funding in the form of three separate grants under the mentorship of Just.

-In 1929, Young became interim department head for the zoology department at Howard University during the time that Just had travelled to Europe seeking grant money.
+In the late 1920s, Young served as the acting chair for the zoology department at Howard University while Just had travelled to Europe seeking grant money.
 Young's eyes were permanently damaged by the ultraviolet rays used in the experiments conducted at Howard for Just.
+During Young's time as acting chair, Just was able to publish a record 20 articles, a level of productivity he did not reach before or after working with Young.

 In the fall of 1930, Young returned to the University of Chicago to begin her doctorate degree under the direction of Frank Rattray Lillie.
 Lillie had been a mentor of Just while both were involved with the Marine Biological Laboratory.
 However, in 1930 she failed to pass her qualifying exams, and for a time, disappeared from the scientific community.
 She returned to Howard University to teach and continued working with Just at the Marine Biological Laboratory during the summers.